rjhelms/paranoiachargen/README.md

 * Output fits nicely on a single page of letter paper, in 12pt monospace text

 ## Usage
-Run the character.py script in the Python interpreter installed on your system.
-In most cases, this will look something like this:
+Run the character.py script.

+    ./character.py

+Optionally, output can be redirected to a file for printing as a character sheet:

-    python3 ./character.py
+    ./character.py > character_sheet.txt

 ## Sample Output

     NAME                Ike-R-VZQ-1